-As well as being one of Bristol’s prettiest, most buzzing, historically-rich spots, the Harbourside is a circular, flat, buggy-friendly walk.
-The beauty of it is, if little walking legs get tired, or you don’t think you’ll manage the whole route, Bristol Ferries stop at several points around the Floating Harbour, and can whisk you (and your buggy) off to your desired waterfront location for a very small fee.
+As well as being one of Bristol’s prettiest, historically-rich spots, the Harbourside is a circular, flat, pram friendly walk.
+The beauty of this stroll is, if little walking legs get tired, or you don’t think you’ll manage the whole route, Bristol Ferries stop at several points around the Floating Harbour, and can whisk you (and your buggy) off to your desired waterfront location for a very small fee.

 If you’re driving into town, park at The Grove Car Park near Queen Square (payable).
 Turn left next to Mud Dock and carry straight on until you meet Prince Street.
 Turn right and then immediately take the first left down a small side street to cross over Pero’s Bridge to Bordeaux Quay.
 Here you can either turn left and wander past the restaurants to get to Lloyd’s Amphitheatre, or carry straight on towards Bristol’s famous silver ball (We The Curious’ Planetarium), past Bristol Aquarium into Millennium Square and round to Lloyd’s Amphitheatre that way.

-This is a great option in summer when the water fountains are on – find out more in my post on great spots to stay cool in Bristol in a heatwave).
+This is a great option in summer when the water fountains are on – find out more in my post on water parks in Bristol.